micmejia/bible-dump/NKJV/Leviticus/Lev 5.md

 Or if he touches human uncleanness--whatever uncleanness with which a man may be defiled, and he is unaware of it--when he realizes _it_, then he shall be guilty.

 ###### 4
-'Or if a person [^b]swears, speaking thoughtlessly with _his_ lips to do evil or to do good, whatever _it is_ that a man may pronounce by an oath, and he is unaware of it--when he realizes _it_, then he shall be guilty in any of these _matters_.
+'Or if a person swears, speaking thoughtlessly with _his_ lips to do evil or to do good, whatever _it is_ that a man may pronounce by an oath, and he is unaware of it--when he realizes _it_, then he shall be guilty in any of these _matters_.

 ###### 5
 'And it shall be, when he is guilty in any of these _matters_, that he shall confess that he has sinned in that _thing;_